proksee-project/proksee-cmd/docs/developer/assemble.md

 *assembly_evaluator.py, heuristic_evaluation.py, machine_learning_evaluator.py*

-An abstract class used to evaluatee the quality of assembles.
+An abstract class used to evaluate the quality of assembles.
 The .evaluate() function, which returns an Evaluation object, is used to evaluate the assemblies and must be implemented by classes implementing this abstract class.
 Currently, HeuristicEvaluator and MachineLearningEvaluator implement this abstract class.

 ## AssemblyQuality